kantundpeterpan/IsoTool/README.md

 These files can easily be edited in any spreadsheet or text editor.

 ### Molecule
-The Molecule file contains the elemental composition of the chemical species of interest.
+The Molecule file contains the elemental composition of the chemical species of interest in its neutral state.
 ```
 element,n
 C,54